teaching-FEEC/dgm-2024.2/projetos/FinancialDataSynthesis/readme.md

 Project Organization
 ------------

-    ├── README.md          <- The top-level README for developers using this project.
+    ├── README.md          <- Relatorio do Projeto.
     ├── data
     │   ├── external       <- Data from third party sources.
     │   ├── interim        <- Intermediate data that has been transformed.